Juan Robledo

 Juan Orlando Robledo Bustos (born 21 August 1979) is a retired Chilean footballer who played as a defender and coach.
-He is currently the head coach of Mjällby AIF U19.
+He is currently the assistant coach of IFK Värnamo.

 Club career

 After a year in Turkey he returned to Sweden and Mjällby AIF in August 2012, but in December he chose not to extend his contract with the club.
 In January 2013 he signed for Östers IF.
 In February 2014, he once again changed teams when he signed with IFK Värnamo.

 Coaching career

-He began his career with FK Karlskrona.
+Robledo began his career with FK Karlskrona.

+In 2025, he was appointed the assistant coach of IFK Värnamo.